michaelchen-lab/blog/posts/the-true-value-of-coding-bootcamps.md

 Completing a MOOC is a lonely journey—there's no one to help you when you're stuck.
 No one to encourage you when you feel like giving up.
 No one to push you to get your shit together.
 Frankly, it's easier to give up on MOOCs than to continue till the end.

 Bootcamps, on the other hand, have a completion rate of 92%.
-And it's because they keep their students accountable in 2 ways.
+And it's because they keep their students accountable in 3 ways.

 * **Instructors** - Providing a "human touch" to a beginner's education is incredibly helpful.
 Sometimes, all we need is a little push once in a while to keep going.
 Instructors fulfil this role in bootcamps.
+* **Community** - Bootcamps connects one with other students on the same journey as them.
+In high school and college, we were more motivated when our friends were working, and less so when our friend weren't.
+Bootcamps cultivate the same environment for you.
 * **Price** - Bootcamp students pay thousands of dollars upfront (generally), and this sunken cost pushes them to work harder and get their money's worth.

-So ironically, the money paid is part of the value itself.
+Interestingly, 2 out of 3 accountability mechanisms (i.e. Community and Price) are created by students themselves.
+Bootcamps are simply the "organizer".

 ## Employment Advantages